ACER continued

 ACER palmatum 'Murasaki kiyohime'

-Other similar cultivars include Acer palmatum 'Komachi hime' and 'Mapi no machihime'.
+Other similar cultivars include 'Mapi no machihime'.

 ACER palmatum 'Mure hibari'